Taxation of international executives

 Expatriates deemed residents are subject to Korean tax on their worldwide income, including their investment income.
-However, tax residents in Korea of foreign nationality who have had domicile or place of residence in Korea for five years or less in aggregate in the previous ten years ending on the last date of the tax year concerned, are not subject to Korean income tax in relation to their foreign-source income attributable to that tax year unless the income is paid in or remitted to Korea.
-Interest income paid by financial institutions and dividend income paid by public companies, not exceeding KRW 20 million per year, generally are subject to the separate taxation rule (that is taxes due on these sources of income are calculated separately from those for composite income).
-The tax on the interest and dividend income subject to separate taxation is withheld at the source at a rate of 15.4 percent (inclusive of the resident tax), which is a final tax.
-Interest and dividends paid to non-residents are subject to a 22 percent withholding tax (inclusive of the resident tax).
-However, interest income arising from bond issued by the government or local authority and local company is subject to a 15.4 percent withholding tax including resident surtax.
+However, tax residents in Korea of foreign nationality who have had domicile or place of residence in Korea for 5 years or less in aggregate in the previous 10 years ending on the last date of the tax year concerned, are not subject to Korean income tax in relation to their foreign-sourced income attributable to that tax year unless the income is paid in or remitted to Korea.
+Interest income paid by financial institutions and dividend income paid by public companies, not exceeding KRW20 million per year, generally are subject to the separate taxation rule (that is taxes due on these sources of income are calculated separately from those for composite income).
+The tax on the interest and dividend income subject to separate taxation is withheld at the source at a rate of 15.4 percent (inclusive of the local income tax), which is a final tax.
+Interest and dividends paid to non-residents are subject to a 22 percent withholding tax (inclusive of the local income tax).
+However, interest income arising from bond issued by the government or local authority and local company is subject to a 15.4 percent withholding tax including local income tax.
 Withholding tax rates may be reduced under the provision of double taxation treaties.

 When stock option is exercised, income tax and social taxes will be imposed.